open-telemetry/opentelemetry.io/content/en/docs/demo/feature-flags.md

 - **Advanced View**: A view in which the raw configuration JSON file is loaded and can be edited within the browser.
 The view provides the flexibility that comes with editing a raw JSON file, however it also provides schema checking to ensure that the JSON is valid and that the provided configuration values are correct.

-## Flagd

-The demo provides several feature flags that you can use to simulate different scenarios.
-These flags are managed by [`flagd`](https://flagd.dev), a simple feature flag service that supports [OpenFeature](https://openfeature.dev).

 ## Implemented feature flags